Preferences

 Linear

-As long as textures have embedded color profiles, these options define how the color selection fields, color gradients, etc. are displayed in Cinema 4D. sRGB is the usual display mode (so always use this when in doubt).
-Linear is the unusual option that is more difficult to operate.
+As long as textures have embedded color profiles, these options define how the color selection fields, color gradients, etc. are displayed in CINEMA 4D. sRGB is the usual display method (so always use this if in doubt).
+Linear is the unusual option that is more difficult to use.

 Off